angeloGarciaV/holbertonschool-csharp/README.md

 - How to declare methods within a class
 - How to call public methods from another class
 - What is passing by reference and passing by value

+## 3- C# Arrays, Lists, and Dictionaries

+- How to create and use arrays
+- What are Collections in C#
+- How to create and use lists
+- What is the difference between arrays and lists in C#
+- When would you use an array vs a list
+- How to create and use dictionaries
+- What is the difference between dictionary and hashtables in C#
+- When would you use a dictionary vs a hashtable
+- How to use foreach